syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _DataGrid with CanGenerateUniqueItems property_

-> Note: You can bind written style to FilterPopupStyle where you need to apply style.
+N> You can bind written style to FilterPopupStyle where you need to apply style.
 It’s in SfDataGrid and also in each column.

 ### Programmatic Filtering